Haddenham-Thame Greenway: Local authority plans

-Between 2022 and 2025, Buckinghamshire Council has led a detailed review of route options, and findings are expected to be published imminently (as at February 2025).
+Between 2022 and 2025, Buckinghamshire Council has led a detailed review of route options, and findings are expected to be published in the near future (as at February 2025).

 On 11 February 2025, Buckinghamshire Council adopted its Buckinghamshire Local Cycling and Walking Infrastructure Plan, and approved prioritisation of the Haddenham-Thame Greenway.

 On the same day, a greenway between Haddenham and Thame was approved by full council of Oxfordshire County Council in its Budget and Medium Term Finance Plan (MTFP) 2025-2028.